aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/parsing/extract-images-from-pdf/_index.md

 type: docs
 weight: 20
 url: /nodejs-cpp/extract-images-from-the-pdf-file/
-description: How to extract a part of the image from PDF using Aspose.PDF for Node.js toolkit.
+description: How to extract a part of the image from PDF using Aspose.PDF for Node.js via C++ toolkit.
-lastmod: "2023-11-05"
+lastmod: "2023-11-16"
 sitemap:
     changefreq: "weekly"
     priority: 0.7